gavincyi/gavincyi.github.io/_posts/2025-01-06-the-game-that-microstrategy-is-playing.md

 Looking further into the holders, I am intrigued to find out how they executed the strategy.
 As most of them are hedge funds, the filings required by SEC are only the aggregated firm level.
 The 13-F form covers the net holdings of all the strategies and pods within the same firm, while the firm may have tens or even hundreds of strategies and pods across various strategies.
 For example, a long-short equity strategy team may hold a long position in the MSTR stock, and the convertible arbitrage strategy team may short a similar size of position in the MSTR stock for the delta hedge.
 Their net MSTR position is only shown in the 13-F form.

-According to the filings, the major bond holders include Allianz and State Street, but some of these holders are in the long position in the bond and positive delta exposure.
+According to the filings, the major bond holders include the asset managers, e.g. Allianz and State Street, but some of these holders are in the long position in the bond and positive delta exposure.
 Looking further into a few participants, I am intrigued to see that a few of them, like Point72, may have positioned correctly in the game.

 ### Point72